richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 maintaining the formal public record of the Internet standards process {{IETFPROCS}}.

-## Internet Society
+## Internet Society (ISOC)

-Internet standardization is an organized activity of the Internet Society (ISOC), with the Board of Trustees being responsible for ratifying the procedures and rules of the Internet standards process {{ISOCIETF}}.

-The Internet Society  also plays an important role in the standards process.
+ISOC plays an important role in the standards process.
 It appoints the NomCom Chair, confirms IAB candidates selected by the NomCom, and acts as the final authority in the appeals process.
+This is described in {{ISOCIETF}}.

 The way in which the members of the Internet Society Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in {{ISOC}}.